vderyagin/dfm/Readme.md

 dfm store --host-specific .xinitrc
 ```

 It will be stored with suffix ".host-[host name]" in your dotfile storage directory.
-If you also happen to have generic version of that dotfile (without host-specific suffix), it will be used on other machines and ignored on machine for which host-specific file is intended.
+If you also happen to have generic version of that dotfile (without host-specific suffix), it will be used on machines for which host-specific file does not exist.
 Other commands (`list`, `restore`, `link`, `delete`) are smart enough to deal with host-specific files automatically and in a way that makes sense.

 ### Forcing regular files instead of symlinks ###